ufechner7/pykitemodels/README.md

 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.

 ## WAIVER
-Technische Universiteit Delft hereby disclaims all copyright interest in the package “KiteController.jl” (controllers for airborne wind energy systems) written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the package “pykitemodels” (models of airborne wind energy systems) written by the Author(s).

 Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering